Read Smith’s plans for the fall 2021 semester.

 The college recognizes that confidentiality is very important.
 All actions taken to investigate and resolve complaints shall be conducted with as much privacy, discretion, and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved in an investigation are expected to treat the process with respect and to hold information confidentially.
 Information about individual complaints and their disposition will be shared only on a “need to know” basis.

 However, even informal efforts to end harassment may require that an accused harasser learn of the identity of the complainant.
-The college will work closely with students or employees to ensure their ability to complete their academic program or continue to work during all stages of handling an informal or formal complaint of sexual harassment.
+The college will work closely with parties to ensure their ability to continue to work during all stages of handling an informal or formal complaint of sexual harassment.

-If it is determined that an employee has engaged in sexual harassment or other inappropriate conduct, the College will take action appropriate under the circumstances.
-Such action may include written warnings, required counseling, probation, suspension, termination, or expulsion, and it may include such other forms of disciplinary action, as the College deems appropriate.
+If it is determined that an employee has engaged in sexual harassment or other inappropriate conduct, the college will take action appropriate under the circumstances.
+Such action may include written warnings, required counseling, probation, suspension, or termination, and it may include such other forms of disciplinary action, as the college deems appropriate.
 Likewise, if it is determined that a complainant invoked the investigatory process in bad faith or knowingly presented false or misleading information, appropriate disciplinary action may be taken.